Automation and Technology in the Histology Laboratory (Online CE Course)

 • Automation Design and Error Reduction

-• Identification (ID) Errors - Scope of the Problem
+• Identification (ID) Errors: Scope of the Problem

-• Pre-analytic and Analytic Phase Error Reduction
+• Preexamination and Examination Phase Error Reduction

 • Case Studies and Error-Rate Statistics